CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 Use the website to select the database, project, observation network, variables to plot, and plotting programs.<br>

-Note, errors may occur when you make selections on the AMET Website, see a list of typical error types below.<br>
+Note, errors may occur when you make incompatible selections on the AMET Website, see a list of typical error types below.<br>

 Click on the arrow to display the list the available programs for creating different types of plots.<br>